agrilens/docs/README.md

 ## Documentation Structure

-Our documentation is organized to serve four primary user groups: Current Team Members, Instructor, Customers/Stakeholders, and New Team Members.
+- Our documentation is organized to serve four primary groups: Current Team Members, Instructor, System Administrators, Software Contributors & Maintainers, and New Team Members.
+- We will reorganize this as the project grows to serve each group more effectively.

 Key locations:
 - `/docs`: Main documentation directory